AI & Travel

 A clear pattern emerges from this table: most apps are strong in one or two columns and empty everywhere else.
 The all-in-one planners (Wanderlog, Lambus, Stippl) have the broadest coverage, but even they leave gaps in guides and checklists.
 The AI planners fill the itinerary column impressively but are blank across everything else.
 And the single-purpose apps do their one thing better than anyone, at the cost of yet another app on your phone.

-Tools like TripProf fill all eight columns with personalized destination guides (60 sections across 14 categories), smart itinerary generation, expense splitting, checklists, document storage, collaboration, and offline access on a free tier.
-But the market is young and every app has trade-offs.
 The closest any traveler gets to a complete solution in 2026 is either one all-in-one app that's "good enough" across the board, or a carefully chosen stack of two or three specialists.

 Watercolor illustration of a large vintage apothecary cabinet with twenty small glass-fronted drawers arranged in a grid